 Basic information and legislation

-You should contact the child welfare emergency services when the situation of a child, a young person or a family requires urgent advice or immediate intervention.
-This includes situations associated with violence, substance abuse or suspicions of child neglect.
+Contact emergency child welfare services if the situation of a child, young person or family requires urgent counselling or immediate intervention.
+This includes situations related to violence, substance abuse or suspicions of child neglect.

-Municipal emergency child welfare services can be reached via telephone during office hours.
-Outside of office hours in the evenings and during the nights, please contact the Emergency Response Centre (call 112).
-When necessary, the Emergency Response Centre will connect you with the municipality's emergency social services.
-Some municipalities also have a round-the-clock emergency social services phone number.
+Emergency child welfare services are available by phone during office hours.
+Outside office hours in the evening and at night, contact the Emergency Response Centre (112).
+If necessary, the Emergency Response Centre can refer you to the emergency social services of your region.